 External Services Division

-Today, The External Services Division of All India Radio ranks high amongst the External Radio networks of the world, both in reach and range, daily in 55 transmissions with almost 72 hours covering over 100 countries in 27 languages, out of which 16 are foreign and 11 are Indian.
+Today, The External Services Division of All India Radio ranks high amongst the overseas Radio networks of the world, both in reach and range, by originating 55 transmissions daily of almost 72 hours covering over 100 countries in 27 languages, 15 foreign and 12 Indian.

-In its womb it preserves the cultural and intellectual wealth of the country : recordings of eminent musicians, men and women of letters, political figures, intellectuals, leaders, statesmen etc. Needless to say that the Archives are an important national resource for historians, scholars, music enthusiasts etc. Recordings both on CDs and cassettes have been developed for the masses at large to let the national feeling sprout among them.
+AIR preserves the cultural and intellectual wealth of the country in its Archive - recordings of eminent musicians, men and women of letters, political figures, intellectuals, leaders, statesmen and luminaries in various walks of life and is an important national resource for historians, scholars, music enthusiasts and others.
+AIR releases rare archival recordings from time to time for public access.

 Technical services are the backbone of the AIR network.
 All India Radio plans, designs, installs, operates and maintains its studios, transmitters and allied technical services through in-house expertise.

-Sh.H.R.Singh, E-in-C, is the overall Head of all engineering operations in the entire AIR network.
+E-in-C is the overall Head of all engineering operations in the entire AIR network.
 He is the Chief Technical Adviser to the Ministry of Information & Broadcasting in matters relating to sound broadcasting.
 His headquarter is at Akashvani Bhavan, Parliament Street, New Delhi 110001 (India).
-He can be approached through e-mail at: firstname.lastname@example.org